m0rtyn/11ty-blog/src/posts/Pokoy app first release on Product Hunt.md

 Thanks to Pokoy, my average meditation has increased from 13 minutes to 21 minutes in the last two months (*+48 hours per year*).
 More importantly, I've closed my goal of 100 hours by the end of this year!

 The app is free and open-source.
-To try it, just click the link.
+To try it, click the link.

 I will be happy to hear your questions, suggestions, and criticism!
 Thank you!